kenta48/CryptocurrencyProject/README.md

 3. If you have to scale your solution to 100 users/second traffic what changes would you make, if any?<br/>
    I will use a reliable and fast API to have access to live currency data even though many users try to access at the same time.
 Also, I will implement the trading    system onto reliable cloud server to increase the network capacity and speed to trade.
 4. What are some other enhancements you would have made, if you had more time to do this implementation<br/>
+   I used the Rest API, which is easy and simple to implement, but I could have implemented FIX API ideally, or at least Websocket API.
+Also, I wanted to use a fast    API, which is possible to communicate with the market data in a few milliseconds speed, but since I encounted the CORS errors when communicating the target API      server, I decided to use the other APIs for the market data.
+I could have created my own proxy to avoid the CORS errors and could have built the system using FIX    APIs or Websocket APIs.
+   ALso, for the currecy data update, I used the RequestAnimationFrame, but this depends on computers hardware even though mostly it generates approximately 60 times per second.
+For this project, I used the Rest API, so this rate would be sufficient.
+However, ideally, I wanted to use the fast and efficient backend fetch tools if I had more time.